yoosamui/docklight/README.md

 - Multiple Monitors and multiple instance configurations.
-- Autohide, Intellihide and fixed mode.
+- Autohide, Intellihide and none (strut) mode.
-- Postioning top, right bottom left.
+- Postioning on top, right,  bottom  or left.

 Examples:

-Start docklight on the default location defined in the configuration on the primary monitor.
+Start docklight on the default location defined in the configuration.
+Use the primary monitor.
 Read the settings from the default configuration docklight.config located in:
  ~/.config/docklight folder

 ./docklight

-Start docklight with specific icon size  primary monitor.
+Start docklight with specific icon size.
+Use the primary monitor.
 This overrides the configuration value.

 ./docklight -r 64

-Start docklight on the left location on  monitor with the number 1.
+Start docklight on the left location
+Use the monitor with the number 1.
 Read the settings from the specific configuration config1.config located in :
 ~/.config/docklight folder.

 ./docklight -l left -m 1 -c config1.config